 Private consultations

-I am a Consultant Psychiatrist at the Nightingale Hospital where I admit private patients.
+I am a Consultant Psychiatrist at the Nightingale Hospital.
 It is conveniently located in central London.

 Location

 Consultations can be made by remote video if you can complete various questionnaires online before the consultation.
-Face to face consultations can take place at a consulting room in Muswell Hill on Wednesdays or at the Nightingale Hospital on a Friday morning.
+Face to face consultations can take place at at the Nightingale Hospital on a Friday morning or in Muswell Hill (Wednesdays or Friday afternoons).

 Referral

 If you need to take medication, I am reluctant to prescribe without your GP knowing what you are taking.
-I usually have a waiting list of several months to see private patients but will endeavour to see you within a week if you are likely to need admission to hospital.
+There is a waiting list to see private patients (but can see urgent referrals when necessary).
 I do not see patients at weekends.

 Fees